5.9 Occupational Safety and Health (OSH)

 c.
 CA-1, Notice of Traumatic Injury and Claim for Compensation, is completed in ECOMP within seven calendar days of supervisor notification.

-In the event that an injury requires separation from Job Corps, center staff must obtain Office of Job Corps approval prior to forwarding a CA-1 to OWCP.
-When the CA-1 is filed with OWCP at separation, a CA-16 manual form, Authorization for Examination and/or Medical Treatment, and an OWCP-1500 manual form, the Health Insurance Claim Form, are sent to the provider.
+In the event that an injury requires separation from Job Corps, center staff must obtain National Office of Job Corps approval prior to forwarding a CA-1 to OWCP.
+When the CA-1 is forwarded to OWCP at separation, an OWCP CA-16 manual form, Authorization for Examination and/or Medical Treatment, and an OWCP-1500 manual form, the Health Insurance Claim Form, are sent to the provider.
 If the injury is not severe enough to cause separation, the CA-1 should be completed, electronically filed in ECOMP within seven calendar days of supervisor notification, printed, signed by the student, and filed in the student’s health folder.

-a.
-CA-6, Official Supervisor's Report of Employee’s Death, is filed with the OWCP district office if a student dies as a result of an illness/injury incurred while in performance of duty.
-In the event of a student fatality, the Center Director must notify OWCP immediately by telephone, email, or fax, and mail the CA-6 to the OWCP district office.
-Do not document student fatalities in ECOMP.
+e.
+CA-6, Official Supervisor's Report of Employee’s Death, is filed in ECOMP if a student dies as a result of an illness/injury incurred while in performance of duty.

 The Center Director must report student fatalities to the National and Regional Offices within six hours of the event via Significant Incident Report (SIR).